Hare Hare Yukai: Live performances

 Hirano, Chihara, and Goto first performed "Hare Hare Yukai" at the 2006 Animelo Summer Live.
 On March 18, 2007, they performed the song again with Tomokazu Sugita (the voice actor of Kyon) and Daisuke Ono (the voice actor of Itsuki Koizumi) at The Extravagance of Haruhi Suzumiya, a live concert event for the cast of The Melancholy of Haruhi Suzumiya.

 On August 25, 2017, Hirano, Chihara, and Goto appeared at the 2017 Animelo Summer Live as surprise guests to perform "Hare Hare Yukai" for the first time in 11 years.
-On December 13, 2017, Hirano performed "Hare Hare Yukai" with Aya Yamamoto from NMB48 and Satori Matsumura from Nogizaka46 for the 2017 FNS Music Festival Part 2.
+On December 13, 2017, Hirano performed "Hare Hare Yukai" with Sayaka Yamamoto from NMB48 and Sayuri Matsumura from Nogizaka46 for the 2017 FNS Music Festival Part 2.
 In 2018, Hirano, Chihara, and Goto performed "Hare Hare Yukai" at the MBS Anime Festival.

 On June 23, 2019, Hirano, Chihara, Goto, Sugita, and Ono appeared at Lantis Festival 2019, a concert event celebrating the 20th anniversary of Lantis, under the name SOS Brigade.
 On November 12, 2023, Hirano, Chihara, Goto, Sugita, and Ono performed "Hare Hare Yukai" on day 2 of the Kyoto Animation Festival.